pfgithub/threadclient/README.md

 -   [ ] poll viewing. poll voting requires gql.reddit.com which needs a website session and proxying, so no voting.
 -   [ ] wiki pages + wiki markdown parser (easy to add)
 -   [ ] navigation buttons eg homepage link
--   [ ] sidebars and stuff (that contain information about the subreddit, not the post)
--   [ ] sidebar info: use /r/…/api/widgets to get topbar+sidebar widgets
 -   [ ] mod tools and stuff + mod messages also + post removal tools that have options to use the subreddit things like comment distinguished stickied
 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)
 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown